ike9000e/Classic-AltTab/readme.md

 		Tray icon can be used to easiliy show the main window, which in turn may be used to close and disable this tool.

+	-nWinListOmitMode 0|7|10  --  Default: 10

+		Mode to use.
+Ie. use 10 on Windows 10, and 7 on Windows 7.
+		Setting this to 0 disables window omiting which will cause many, possibly unwamted, windows appear on the tabbing list.

+	-bPrintWndNames2 0|1  --  Default: 0

+		Debug purpose.
+Print all window names to the Stdout while tabbing.

+	-bShowExeName 0|1  --  Default: 0

+		Show executable name of the window in its item name in the tabbing list.

+	-nMaxTitleLen INT  --  Default: 64

+		Maximum length of the window text in the tabbing list.

+	-anLabelSeparator STR  --  Default: "|"

+		Separator text in the tabbing list.

+	-anHKAltTab STR       --  Default: "8,192"
+	-anHKAltShiftTab STR  --  Default: "12,192"

+		Hotkey combinations that trigger the new alttab and altshifttab.
+		It must specify two values, separated with comma.
+		First spcifies the modkey combination, as OR-ed values, which can be on or more flags set.
+		Values of 1,2,4 and 8 stand for Alt, Control, Shift and Winkey keys, respectivelly.
+		Second value is the keyboard key code, the virtual key code from the Winapi documentation.
+		Eg. 192 is the tilde (aka. grave aka. accent) key.
+		-anHKAltTab is the one that simulates alternate Alt+Tab.
+		-anHKAltShiftTab is the one that simulates alternate Alt+Shift+Tab.

+		Either must not specify the key combination that is already used by the system or other application.

 About
 -----------------
 	Author: ike9000